 Asphalt is one of the most sought after and trusted surfacing materials.
 It is durable, long-lasting, and withstands the test of time.
-Today it is common to also reuse and recycle asphalt for driveways and commercial use.
+Today it is common to also use recycled asphalt for driveways and commercial use.

 But, many people wonder about the difference between new asphalt and recycled asphalt – are both long-lasting?
 Are they both quality and cost-effective commercial driveway solutions?

 In this article, we will explain everything you need to know about recycled asphalt vs new asphalt.
 First, let’s take a closer look at what recycled asphalt is, so you can understand the difference between new and used asphalt.

 Recycled asphalt is basically broken or cracked asphalt which is excavated when a building is demolished, from construction sites, old roads, parking lots and driveways.

 More industries are turning to asphalt recycling these days as opposed to discarding old asphalt in dumping sites.
 Asphalt is non-biodegradable, therefore it will not break down or decompose with time which leads to the accumulation of debris in landfills.